Behind the Scenes at HBS Admissions

 HBS admissions

-During her seven-year tenure at Harvard Business School, Geri evaluated applications and interviewed MBA candidates from an array of academic, geographic, and employment backgrounds.
 She also traveled globally, representing the school at outreach events to raise awareness for women and international students.
-In addition to working in MBA admissions, Geri spent time in both the Career and Professional Development Office as well as the digital education arm of HBS.
+In addition to working in MBA admissions, Geri worked in the Career and Professional Development Office and the digital education arm of HBS.

 We hope you enjoy this Q&A with Geri, who gave us the inside scoop on what it was like to work on the admissions team at Harvard Business School.